BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## Project Status

-**IMPORTANT!** BCM is brand new and unstable.
-It is in a proof-of-concept stage!
-We wouldn't recommend putting real bitcoin on it at this time.
+**IMPORTANT!** BCM is brand new and unstable, only use testnet coins!
 Builds will be formally tagged once a stable proof-of-concept has been created.
+BCM is in a proof-of-concept stage.
+Currently, the default branch on github.com is `dev` which is the most up-to-date proof-of-concept version.
+Once a stable PoC has been created, changes will pulled into the master branch which represents the most tested and stable versions of BCM.
 YOU ASSUME ALL RISK IN USING THIS SOFTWARE!!!

 ## Why Bitcoin Cache Machine Exists